 Many airlines have flights to Dar es Salaam International Airport (See below).
-From the airport to Bagamoyo it is roughly 1 – 2 hours drive by car, depending on the time of day.
+From the airport to Bagamoyo it is roughly 1 – 2 hours drive by car, depending on the time of day and the traffic.
 Moyo Mmoja Guesthouse can arrange for a pick-up at the airport at a fixed price.
 Other means of transportation is regular Taxi (prices depends on negotiation), or regular daladala – local minibuses.

 We can help arrange for transport from Dar es Salaam.
 We do not have our own car service but if given a notice well in advance we can help you to arrange transport from Dar airport, harbour or Ubungu bus terminal.
 The trip is secure, the driver knows where to go and the price is more or less the same as regular Taxi.